Tech Trends catches up with the creative minds making the immersive storytelling experiences of the future.

 Mass adoption is happening now, and the change is rapid Click To Tweet

-Technicolor is helping creators monetise by getting their content out to the masses Click To Tweet
+Technicolor helps creators monetise their content Click To Tweet

 People have enjoyed content on Littlstar tens of millions of times.
 We have close to 1000 hours of content across thousands of titles, and some of our VR users are having sessions up to 45 minutes long.
 Our numbers are growing, and we’re seeing hardware sales grow as well as the introduction of big AR investment by Apple, Google, and Microsoft.